Office Depot Tricked Customers With Fake Scans That Recommended A $300 Fix

 “Defendants bilked unsuspecting consumers out of tens of millions of dollars from their use of the PC Health Check program to sell costly diagnostic and repair services.”

-The PC Health Checks were available in Office Depot and OfficeMax stores, and were advertised as a free scan to diagnose computer issues.
+PC Health Check was available in Office Depot and OfficeMax stores and was advertised as a free scan to diagnose computer issues.
 However, instead of properly diagnosing the issue, the scan would recommend a repair program based on the consumer’s responses to its questionnaire.

-The plot was discovered by the investigative team at KIRO 7 Seattle, who aired an exposé back in 2016.
-The team found that in four out of six Office Depots, the Health Check would diagnose brand new computers, that had never even been connected the internet, as being infected with malware that could “jeopardize data and security.”
+The plot was discovered by the investigative team lead by Jesse Jones at KIRO 7 Seattle, who aired an exposé back in 2016.
+The team found that in four out of six Office Depots, the Health Check would diagnose brand new computers that had never even been connected the internet as being infected with malware that could “jeopardize data and security.”
 One technician even claimed that the virus could steal credit card information.

 The suggested repair would have cost $180.